 How To Import Data into Airtable When a Record is Updated

-We'll import currency data when a record is updated, but you can use the same approach to import stock prices, crypto prices, enrich leads or any other information.
+We'll import currency conversion data whenever a record is updated, but you can use the same approach to import stock prices, crypto prices, or any other data using one of Data Fetcher's Airtable integrations.

 Create Rates Table